mohit24ab/mohit24ab/README.md

 🎓 **B.Tech Student in Computer Science & Engineering**
 - Pursuing my undergraduate degree at **VIT Vellore**, Class of 2028.

-🌍 **Social Entrepreneur**
-- Formerly associated with **Hamari Pahchan NGO**, where I actively worked on:
-  - Educational initiatives for marginalized communities.
-  - Organizing fundraisers for impactful projects.

 🎯 **Campus Engagements**
 - Previously served as a **Campus Ambassador at IIT Delhi**, contributing to community events and outreach programs.